 Background Salbutamol induces stimulation of beta2-receptors resulting in hypokalemia.
 Corticosteroids also induce plasma electrolytes variations.

 Aims 1.
-To identify the relation kalium, calcium and natrium following low dose inhaled short-acting beta2-agonists.
+To identify the relation between pH-Calcium (Ca), pH-Natrium (Na) and pH-Kalium (K) following low dose inhaled short-acting beta2-agonists.
 2. To evaluate if concomitant inhaled corticosteroids treatment can modify the relation.

 Results Among 269 admitted patients, 164 children fulfilled inclusion criteria.
 Both groups structure: 85 children in 1st group, 79 in 2nd group.
-Authors found for both groups a significant relation between serum kalium, serum calcium and natrium. (pvalue 0,010).
-The study didn’t confirm a significant variation of serum electrolytes in 2nd group as compare to 1st group.
+Authors found for both groups a significant relation between serum pH and kalium (p value 0,010) and no signification between pH-Na or pH-Ca (p value >0.05).